mehkir/opcua-cps-kitchen/README.md

 - *swap_robot_positions_callback_(position_t from, position_t to)*
 - *reconfigure_robot_callback_(position_t position, string new_capabilites_profile)*

-Note: When a robot is rearranging or reconfiguring, its adaptivity flag is set.
-Use *is_adaptivity_pending()* in your mape_implementation to rule out unavailable robots.
+Note: When a robot performs a rearrangement or reconfiguration, its adaptation flag is set.
+Use *is_adaptivity_pending()* in your mape_implementation to exclude unavailable robots early on.

-## Open Tasks
-The following list shows upcoming features:
-- [ ] Example code for reconfiguring Robot-Agents